 Any plan that becomes effective in 2023 will use your projected income in 2023 along with the 2022 federal poverty levels to determine subsidy eligibility.
 The table below shows the minimum and maximum income levels needed in 2023 to qualify for an Obamacare premium subsidy.

 |Household Size||Minimum Income (100% of Federal Poverty Level)||Maximum Income (400% of Federal Poverty Level)|

 How Did COVID-19 Affect Eligibility for Premium Subsidies?

 As previously mentioned, the COVID-19 pandemic ushered in legislation that expands income eligibility for a premium subsidy beyond the standard 400% of the federal poverty level.
-In 2021 and 2022, an 8.5% rule is in effect.
+In 2023, an 8.5% rule is in effect.
 That is, if the cost of a benchmark plan is more than 8.5% of your income, you may still qualify for a premium subsidy.

 A benchmark plan is the second-least expensive Silver plan available in your area.
 (Obamacare plans are divided into four tiers based on cost and benefits – Platinum, Gold, Silver and Bronze).
 The dollar amount of a benchmark plan may change over time as plan prices fluctuate each year, and the benchmark will differ by location as plan prices vary by city and state.
 But the benchmark used is always the second-least expensive Silver plan for each area.

 - For example, a person making $55,000 per year normally would not qualify for a premium subsidy because their income is greater than 400% of the federal poverty level.